csci104/site/labs/lab6/index.md

 ### Checkoff Policy

-To get checked off, show your passing result of `make test_heap` and `make test` to a CP/TA.
+To get checked off, show your passing result of `make heap_test` and `make test` to a CP/TA.